- Search The Registry

 Eric Eustace Williams was born in Trinidad.
 His father, Thomas Henry Williams, was a minor civil servant.
 Eliza Frances Boissiere's mother was a descendant of the mixed French Creole elite and had African and French ancestry.
 He attended the Tranquillity Boys' Intermediate Government School and Queen's Royal College in Port of Spain, where he excelled.
 He won an island scholarship in 1932, which allowed him to attend St. Catherine's Society, Oxford (later renamed St. Catherine's College).
 In 1935, he received a first-class honors degree and ranked first among history graduates that year.

 Williams's position about abolitionism went far beyond this decline thesis.
-He argued that the new economic and social interest created in the 18th century by the slave-based Atlantic economy generated new pro-free trade and anti-slavery political interests.
-This evangelical anti-slavery and self-emancipation of slave rebels moved the Haitian Revolution of 1792-1804 to the Jamaica Christmas Rebellion of 1831 and brought the end of slavery in the 1830s.
+He argued that the slave-based Atlantic economy's new economic and social interest created in the 18th century generated new pro-free trade and anti-slavery political interests.
+This evangelical anti-slavery and self-emancipation of slave rebels moved the Haitian Revolution of 1792-1804 to the Jamaica Christmas Rebellion of 1831 and ended slavery in the 1830s.

 In 1939, Williams joined the Political Science department at Howard University.
 In 1943, he organized a conference about the "economic future of the Caribbean."
 He argued that small islands of the West Indies would be vulnerable to domination by the former colonial powers if these islands became independent states; Williams advocated for a West Indian Federation as a solution to post-colonial dependence.

 In 1944, Williams was appointed to the Anglo-American Caribbean Commission.
 In 1948 he returned to Trinidad as the Commission's Deputy Chairman of the Caribbean Research Council.
-There, he delivered a series of educational lectures, for which he became famous.
+He delivered a series of educational lectures there, for which he became famous.
 In 1955 after disagreements between Williams and the Commission, the Commission elected not to renew his contract.

-Until this time, his lectures were under the auspices of the Political Movement, a branch of the Teachers Education and Cultural Association.
-In the 1940s, this group as an alternative to the official teachers' union.
+Until this time, his lectures were under the auspices of the Political Movement, a Teachers Education and Cultural Association branch.
+In the 1940s, this group was an alternative to the official teachers' union.
 In January 1956, he inaugurated his political party, the People's National Movement (PNM), which would take Trinidad and Tobago into independence in 1962 and dominate its post-colonial politics.
 The PNM party strove to separate itself from the transitory political assemblages, which had thus far been the norm in Trinidadian politics.

 In elections held eight months later, on September 24, the Peoples National Movement won 13 of the 24 elected seats in the Legislative Council, defeating 6 of the 16 incumbents running for re-election.
 Although the PNM did not secure a majority in the 31-member Legislative Council, he convinced the Secretary of State for the Colonies to allow him to name the five appointed members of the council.
 Williams was thus elected Chief Minister and was also able to get all seven of his ministers elected.
 This gave him a clear majority in the Legislative Council.